Ph.D., Computer Science, Northwestern University

 B.S., Computer Science, Washington University in St. Louis

 Dr. Friedman is a SIFT research scientist specializing in Artificial Intelligence.
 At SIFT, Dr. Friedman designs and builds AI systems that collaborate with human experts in the domains of scientific research, intelligence analysis, and cyberdefense.
 He has advanced the state of the art in knowledge representation, automated cybersecurity, automated program repair, cognitive modeling, belief revision, qualitative reasoning, and reasoning by analogy.
-At SIFT, Dr. Friedman led the STRIDER program for human-machine collaborative intelligence analysis, he led automated program repair efforts in SIFT's CRASH and CGC projects, and he currently conducts knowledge representation and reasoning research for SIFT's Big Mechanism and Communicating with Computers projects.
+At SIFT, Dr. Friedman is presently PI on the GEMINI program for human-machine team intelligence analysis and leads knowledge representation and reasoning efforts on SIFT's Communicating with Computers program for DARPA.
+He previously led the STRIDER program for human-machine information extraction, automated program repair efforts in SIFT's CRASH and CGC projects, and machine reading work for SIFT's DARPA Big Mechanism project.